The clearFieldConfigurations() GraphQL mutation is used to clear UI configurations for all fields for the current user.

 Given Datatype

 For this datatype, you will need to give the name of the view or repository on which to clear field configurations.
-See the table below for more:
+Click on the Show Query link above the Syntax section for an example of how to find the identifier.

 Table: ClearFieldConfigurationsInput